 - a wardrobe full of clothing that no longer fit you, that you hope ‘may come back in style’, that you don’t wear but keep because it was expensive,

-You will become even more excited as soon as you begin to discover the buried or forgotten treasures under the clutter, – the next step of the preparation for clutterfree life transitions.
+You will become even more excited as soon as you start to uncover the buried or forgotten treasures under the clutter, – the next step of the preparation of your decluttering/change project.